 - Hotels and conference centers

 Competition between city and countryside (urban and rural):

-Housing demand is growing rapidly.
+Housing demand is proliferating.
 Some of the reasons for this are:

 - a growing population